ben-heil/ben-heil.github.io/_posts/2020-10-12-paper-reading.md

 ---
 layout: post
-title: How to read Bio ML Papers
+title: How to Read Bio ML Papers
-description: The things to look for in comp bio papers that use machine learning
+description: What to look for in computational biology papers that use machine learning
 cover-img: "/assets/img/river_trail.jpg"
+citable: true
 ---

 # Intro
 Designing machine learning (ML) experiments to solve biological problems is difficult because it requires expertise from multiple fields.
-On one side, machine learning knowledge is required to understand the assumptions made by various model types.
+On one side, machine learning knowledge is required to understand the assumptions made in selecting and training a model.
 On the other, biological knowledge lets the experimenter know which assumptions are actually warranted by biology and which are inappropriate.

-A lot of cool science is done at the intersection of these two domains.
+A lot of interesting science is done at the intersection of these two domains.
-That being said, I frequently read papers that would be amazing, but the expertise is skewed towards one field or the other.
+That being said, I frequently read papers that would be amazing, but the authors' expertise is skewed towards one field or the other.

-This article is designed to help people from both fields know what to look for in comp bio ML papers.
+This article is designed to help bridge the expertise gap by describing important details that may be overlooked.

-## Data Splitting (held out test set)
+## Data Splitting
 In machine learning it is necessary to have some measure of how well your model performs.
 The standard way to do this is to [randomly split your data into three sets](https://stackoverflow.com/questions/38250710/how-to-split-data-into-3-sets-train-validation-and-test) known as the train, validation, and test set.
 The performance of your model on each dataset tells you something different about your model.